 John Sheffield is a physicist with knowledge about fusion energy, energy in general, and the environment.
 He has been writing for many decades, including contributions to a compilation of short stories by local authors in north Atlanta, North Point of View: Tales of Alpharetta and Beyond, 2006.
-Among his other publications are: the chapter on “Future World Energy Needs and Resources,” in Energy, the Environment, and the Pursuit of Sustainability, Island Press, 2002; Plasma Scattering of Electromagnetic Radiation, Elsevier 2011, and a humorous memoir, Fun in Fusion Research, Elsevier 2013—the subject of talks at DragonCon in 2013 and 2014..
+Among his other publications are: the chapter on “Future World Energy Needs and Resources,” in Energy, the Environment, and the Pursuit of Sustainability, Island Press, 2002; Plasma Scattering of Electromagnetic Radiation, Elsevier 2011, and a humorous memoir, Fun in Fusion Research, Elsevier 2013.
 He is fortunate to be a member of the Atlanta Writers Club, where he has won two first place prizes for poetry.
-He recently won the Southeastern Writers Association’s Edna Sampson Award for an unpublished novel, My Friend Albert.
-His novel, Roseland's Secret is discussed on the next page.
+His mystery novels, Roseland's Secret 1915, and Return to Roseland 2016 were published by Deeds publishing.
+He coordinated and contributed to the anthology, The Treasure Trove: A collection of Prose and Poetry, 2016.
+He won the Southeastern Writers Association’s Edna Sampson Award for a humorous novel, My Friend Albert, published in December 2017.